anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 On reception of a JPY message by the Registrar, the Registrar MUST verify that the number of CBOR array elements is 2 or more.
 To implement this specification, only the first two elements are used.

-The data in the `jpy_content` field must be provided as input to a DTLS library {{RFC9147}}, which along with the 5-tuple defined in {{stateless-jp}} provides enough information for the Registrar to pick an appropriate (active) client context.
+The data in the `jpy_content` field is provided as input to a DTLS library {{RFC9147}}, which along with the 5-tuple defined in {{stateless-jp}} provides enough information for the Registrar to pick an appropriate (active) client context.
 Note that the same UDP socket will need to be used for multiple DTLS flows, which is atypical for how DTLS usually uses sockets.
-The `jpy_context` field can be used to select an appropriate DTLS context, as DTLS headers do not contain any kind of per-session context.
+The `jpy_header` field can be used to select an appropriate DTLS context, as DTLS headers do not contain any kind of per-session context.
-The `jpy_context` field needs to be linked to the DTLS context, and when a DTLS message need to be sent back to the client, the `jpy_context` needs to be included in a JPY message along with the DTLS message in the `jpy_content` field.
+The `jpy_header` field needs to be linked to the DTLS context, and when a DTLS message needs to be sent back to the client, the `jpy_header` needs to be included in a JPY message along with the DTLS message in the `jpy_content` field.

 ## Handling Multiple Registrars {#spec-multi}